How to Tell Good Black Friday Deals From the Bad

 With all those consumers eager to shop, retailers are going into Black Friday with an array of strategies designed to make you spend.
 Between crafty wording and artificially limited supplies, it can be hard to tell which doorbusters (and other sale items) are truly deals — and which are busts.
 So you need to have a strategy of your own.
 Whether you’re planning to shop from the couch or in the stores, here’s how to make sure your dollars are grabbing you the best deals.

 Research First, Purchase Second

-Before you buy, use price-comparison services sites like PriceGrabber.com and tools like PriceBlink (a free browser add-on and app that searches the for better prices, coupon codes and free shipping offers).
-Then head to deal sites including Offers.com, BradsDeals.com and BestBlackFriday.com, which aggregate (and rate) all of the Black Friday and holiday shopping deals for you.
+Before you buy, use price-comparison services sites like PriceGrabber.com and tools like PriceBlink (a free browser add-on and app that searches for better prices, coupon codes and free shipping offers).
+Then head to deal sites including Offers.com, BradsDeals.com, and BestBlackFriday.com, which aggregate (and rate) all of the Black Friday and holiday shopping deals for you.
 According to Offers.com CEO Howard Schaffer, you can expect most circulars to be fully leaked the week of Thanksgiving.

 In the meantime, however, use last year’s ads (which you can find online) for preparation.
 History tends to repeat itself, especially when it comes to Black Friday.

 Offers.com’s Schaffer says that according to his data, you’ll find the best product deals on Black Friday, but the best storewide sales on Cyber Monday.
 So how do you play that?
 “If you're looking for a deal on a specific product, then check out the Black Friday ads to figure out which retailer will have the best deal,” he advises.
 “If you're really looking to just ‘shop around,’ then Cyber Monday is the day for you.”